Having Wonderful Time: Production

 Skelton's part in this film was originally much larger.
 Douglas Fairbanks, Jr. wrote in his memoir, "...the big bosses at the studio were unable to appreciate Skelton's broad, slapstick style and cut his part down to the barest minimum needed to hold the slender plot together."

 Reception

 The film recorded a loss of $267,000.
+A review in Variety felt "much of the charm, romantic tenderness and social problem features of Arthur Kober's stage play are missing in the screen version".